shanecelis/dbg_if/README.md

   [![crates-io](https://img.shields.io/crates/v/not_again.svg)](https://crates.io/crates/not_again)
   [![api-docs](https://docs.rs/not_again/badge.svg)](https://docs.rs/not_again)

-This crate provides `dbg!` variants suitable for use in loops.
+Use `dbg!` in the loop without terminal woes.

 > ♫ Here I go again on my own,
 > using print statements is all I've ever known,